cho0op/psycopgCurse/README.md

-# PostgreSQL and SQLite with Django
+# PostgreSQL and SQLite with Python
 Projects that I made learning relational databases